 28) Portable Bluetooth Speakers – A great addition if you want to add a soundtrack to your whole road-tripping experience.

-29) Noise Cancelling Headphones – For longer road trips, noise-cancelling headphones are so useful!
+29) Noise-Cancelling Headphones – For longer road trips, noise-cancelling headphones are revolutionary!
 They block out the general car noise if you’re wanting to get some sleep and also solve the problem of someone in the car wanting a different soundtrack to anyone else in the car.

 30) Binoculars – If you’re driving through national parks, then a pair of binoculars are great for catching glimpses of any wildlife or birds in the distance.

 31) Powerbank for day trips – Even though you can charge some items in the car, sometimes there are too many items to charge at once or it charges at the speed of a slug.
-A high capacity power bank with multi sockets like this is the perfect solution.
+A high capacity portable power bank with multi sockets is the perfect solution.

 32) Swiss Army Knife – Probably still the original and best gadget out there to carry a multitude of useful tools in your pocket.

-33) Drone – If you’re documenting your epic road trip, then a drone is the perfect addition to your kit to get stunning aerial shots.
+33) Drone – If you’re documenting your epic road trip, then a drone is the perfect addition to your kit to get stunning aerial shots, the the one pictured here.

 Long Road Trip Essentials for Extended and Overnight Road Tripping